-The eligibility of stockholders to submit proposals, the proper subjects of stockholder proposals and the form of stockholder proposals are regulated by Rule 14a-8 under Section 14 of the Exchange Act.
-In accordance with the regulations issued by the SEC, stockholder proposals intended for presentation at the 1998 Annual Meeting of stockholders must be received by the Company at 600 Mayer Street, Bridgeville, Pennsylvania 15017, no later than December 15, 1997, if such proposals are to be considered for inclusion in the Company's proxy statement and form of proxy relating to the 1998 Annual Meeting of stockholders.
+The eligibility of stockholders to submit proposals, the proper subjects of stockholder proposals and the form of stockholder proposals are regulated by Rule 14a-8 of the Exchange Act.
+In accordance with applicable federal securities law, stockholder proposals intended for presentation at the 1999 Annual Meeting of Stockholders must be received by the Company at 600 Mayer Street, Bridgeville, Pennsylvania 15017, no later than December 15, 1998, if such proposals are to be considered for inclusion in the Company's proxy statement and form of proxy relating to the 1999 Annual Meeting of Stockholders.
 Each proposal submitted should include the full and correct name and address of the stockholder(s) making the proposal, the number of shares beneficially owned and the date of their acquisition.
 If beneficial ownership is claimed, proof thereof should also be submitted with the proposal.
 The stockholder or his or her representative must appear in person at the Annual Meeting and must present the proposal, unless he or she can show good reason for not doing so.